Tomtechno/data-engineering-project/README.md

 ```bash
 !pip install -q kaggle
 ```
-Now you will ned an API .json key.
-So go to the right top.
+Now you will ned an API .json key from Kaggle.
+So go to [Kaggle](https://www.kaggle.com/) and make your account.
+Now, go to the right top.
 Click on your personal icon, go to "Your profile".
 Then click on "Account" go to API and "Create New Token"
 Replace your key in "Prefect/etl_web_to_gcs.py".
 MAKE SURE NOT TO SHARE YOUR PRIVATE KEY.
 Now you can run the next flows to load the dataset from your storage to the Google Cloud Storage (GCS).
 And then from the GCS to Big Query.
 ```bash